dduan/Pathos/Documentation/README.md

-Files in this directory serves as source for the generated documentation site.
+Files in this directory serve as source for the generated documentation site.